oceanprotocol/pdr-backend/READMEs/trader.md

 cp ppss.yaml my_ppss.yaml
 ```

-Let's simulate!
+Let's run the simulation engine.
 In console:
 ```console
 pdr sim my_ppss.yaml
 ```

-What it does:
+What the engine does does:
 1. Set simulation parameters.
 1. Grab historical price data from exchanges and stores in `parquet_data/` dir.
 It re-uses any previously saved data.
 1. Run through many 5min epochs.
 At each epoch: